mverwe/ERP-matching/README.md

 2. Is the project already assigned to another group?
   * Yes: repeat step 1
   * No: assign project to group
-3. If no project from top 3 is available, select a project randomly
+3. If no project from submitted preferences is available, select a project randomly
-4. Calculate happiness factor of the student grouop
+4. Calculate happiness factor of the student group
   * {100,80,60,10} points for getting top {1,2,3,random} choice.
 Note: happiness scores are adjustable.
 5. Calculate average happiness of the student population when all groups have an assigned project.
 6. Repeat process thousands of times to find optimal configuration.
 For the optimal configuration we maximize the average happiness score.

-Note: code was adapated in 2026 to receive a top 5 of preferences instead of top 3.
+Note: code was adapted in 2026 to receive a top 5 of preferences instead of top 3.

 The full workflow can be run using `runMatchmaking.sh`.